 • What’s my target emergency fund?

 • At what age do you want to retire?
-For those born after 1960, full Social Security retirement age is 67 .
+For those born after 1960, full Social Security full Social Security retirement age is 67 .

 • How much money do you need to live on each year (in today’s dollars)?

 • What do you currently have saved for this goal?
-Use our retirement calculator to see if you are on track.
+You may want to use a retirement calculator to see if you are on track.

 Your In-Between Goals: Houses, Families, Businesses, and More

-Everything in between your emergency fund and retirement entirely depends on you.
+How you prioritize everything in-between your emergency fund and retirement depends entirely on you.
 For example, do you want to buy a home?
 Start a family?
 Launch a business?
-Go on an epic three-week vacation?
+Go on an epic month-long vacation?
 Many of the above?

-Any goal you can think of is on the table, you’ll just want to be specific—exactly how much money you need to achieve each goal, and by when.
+Any goal you can think of is on the table.
+You may want to be specific—exactly how much money you need to achieve each goal, and by when.
 Why?
-You have a much higher likelihood of reaching that target—plus, when the time comes to use that money, you’ll have already given yourself permission and can enjoy it.
+If you’re specific, you’ll have a much higher likelihood of reaching that target, when the time comes to use that money, you’ll have already given yourself permission and can enjoy it.

 • What is your goal?

 • How much can you save each month?